JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/creating-live-templates/introduction/index.md

 You can scroll through the available live templates and press **⏎** (macOS), **Enter** (Windows/Linux) to select them.
 However, what if you want to create your own?
 You can view existing live templates and create your own in your Settings and Preferences with **⌘,** (macOS), or **Ctrl+Alt+S** (Windows/Linux).

+We're going to walk through two examples, a basic one and a more complex one in the next two sections of this tutorial.

 ---